 Newy with Kids would like to thank the City of Newcastle for their support through the Boost Your Place placemaking program.
 This grant enabled Newy with Kids to research and develop six family scavenger hunts.

 Who did the design for the scavenger hunts?

-We have to thank local designer Kathryn Lane from Harvist Road Creative Design for these amazing scavenger hunts.
+We have to thank local designer Kathryn Lane from Harvist Road Creative Design for doing the graphic design of these amazing scavenger hunts using our content.